fcastello/ansible-role-firewall/README.md

 This role is based from https://github.com/geerlingguy/ansible-role-firewall some ideas and structures were taken from this role.

 # requirements
-- ubuntu 18.04.
-It might work in other ubuntu versions but has been tested with ubuntu 18.04
+- ubuntu 24.04 Is the supported version.
+It might work in other ubuntu versions but has been tested with ubuntu 24.04.
+I was know to work on 18.04 and 22.04.
-- iptables: Ubuntu 18.04 alredy has that installed from a minimal install
+- iptables: Ubuntu 24.04 alredy has that installed from a minimal install
 - systemd:  A basic minimal install of ubuntu 18.04 alredy had systemd installed.